lsylvester/active_storage-postgresql/README.md

 # ActiveStorage::PostgreSQL

-ActiveStorage Service to store files PostgesSQL.
+ActiveStorage Service to store files PostgeSQL.

 ## Installation
 Add this line to your application's Gemfile: